ytarazona/forestools/README.md

 ### 2.1 Applying a smoothing

 Before detecting a breakpoint, it is necessary to apply a smoothing to remove outliers.
 So, we'll use the **smootH** function from the **forestools** package.
-This function accepts 1d array, so that if we are working with time series we will need to convert to array -> **ndfi_serie.to_numpy()**.
+This function accepts 1d array and 2d array, so that if we are working with time series we will need to convert to array -> **serie.to_numpy()**.

 ```python
 from forestools import smootH